-A Nest Thermostat is the perfect way to keep your home comfortable, regardless of the season or weather.
-With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — lowering your monthly bills in the process.
+A Nest Thermostat is an excellent tool for keeping your home comfortable, regardless of the season or weather.
+With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — keeping costs down in the process.

 That’s why more people are looking to add devices like a Nest to their HVAC system.
-If you want to put in a Nest for your own home, call your nearest expert for smart thermostat installation in West Columbia.
+If you want to put in a Nest for your own home, get in touch with an expert for smart thermostat installation in West Columbia.

-- Reset: A reset erases some or all of your settings.
-For the most part, homeowners will perform a reset as they're moving homes and bringing the thermostat with them, or if they just want to erase any personal details from the Nest before leaving it for the next homeowner.
+- Reset: Conversely, resetting eliminates most if not all of your preferred settings.
+In most cases, people resort to a reset as they're moving into a new house and bringing the thermostat with them, or if they just want to erase all personal info from the Nest before leaving it for the next homeowner.

-- Restart: Shuts your Nest down before rebooting it with your settings.
-Another way to restart is to press the outside of the Nest and hold it down for a few seconds until it goes black, at which point you can remove your hand.
+- Restart: Turns your Nest off before rebooting it with your settings.
+Another way to restart is to press the outside of the Nest and hold it down for a few seconds until it goes black, and then pull your hand away.

-- Schedule: This reset clears any info about your temperature schedule—including for your hot water, if you've connected it to your Nest.
-With this option, you’ll be given the chance to plan out a new schedule or wait while your Nest learns your schedule.
+- Schedule: This reset setting clears your entire temperature schedule—including for your hot water, if you have that programmed into your Nest.
+With this option, you’ll have to input a new schedule or wait until the Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi